 The current situation has resulted in many organisations rapidly changing the dynamic in which its workforce now operates.
 Many have, where possible, moved to remote working to allow for some business activity to continue.
 One of the critical issues now faced for these organisations is 'How to manage the remote worker?'
 For many managers this will be an unknown and challenging concept.
 Remote working is still a relatively new concept for many.
-Prior to the Spring of 2020, it was reported that only 1 in 5 workers within the UK had homeworking opportunities (ref 5).
-Now that lockdowns have ceased, the numbers of employees working from home has risen to 1 in 7 workers (ref 6).
-Many organisations may be realising the wider benefits of homeworking and move to much more comprehensive home working policy in the future (ref 7).
+Between January and December 2019, around 1 in 10 (12%) of the of the UK workforce had worked at least one day from home in the previous week and around 1 in 20 (5%) reported working mainly from home(ref 5).
+Now that lock downs have ceased, in September 2022 around 1 in 5 (22%) of the workforce had worked at least one day from home in the previous week and around 1 in 8 (13%) worked from home exclusively (ref 6).
+Many organisations may be realising the wider benefits of homeworking and move to much more comprehensive home working policy in the future.

 As remote working is a relatively new concept, little research has been done to identify whether such working generally increases or decreases workplace stress.